Loneliness is killer

 Todays Creepy Pasta of choice is the Harbinger Experiment.

-The story is told by Zimmerman, a scientist with a fondness for the occult.
+The story is about Zimmerman, a scientist with a fondness for the occult.
 On the surface the experiment seems to be about testing what isolation does to the human mind, however, we soon learn that the reality of the experiment is to trap spirits and place them inside human bodies.
 Naturally, this goes horribly, hideously wrong and Zimmerman as the narrator is the sole survivor of the experiment and also finally feels something of remorse for unleashing his creation on the world.

 Why it Works